 Endpoint provides a wide range of impressive features that add to the strength of the Elevate platform.
 SANS Analyst Matt Bromiley reviews a variety of features designed to enable holistic visibility and make analysts’ lives easier.

-Register for the first part of this review: Elevating Enterprise Security with Fidelis Network and Deception, on Tuesday, September 17 at 1:00 pm ET.
+If you missed it, be sure to watch the first part of this review: Elevating Enterprise Security with Fidelis Network and Deception.

 Gerald Mancini has led the development of Fidelis Elevate since 2005, through its beginnings as a venture-backed start-up company.
 Under his leadership, the Fidelis product line evolved from a content-based network security tool to the Elevate platform designed to detect and respond to any activity along the cyber kill chain.
 Prior to joining the company, Mancini served as Director of Engineering at Torrent Network Technologies, where he led the development of an edge-router product which included software, hardware and custom chip design efforts.
 His tenure at Torrent continued after the company was acquired by Ericsson and the development effort shifted toward IP routing products for wireless infrastructure networks.
 Prior to joining Torrent, Mancini led chip development and system test for Nexion, an ATM switch manufacturer, both before and after its acquisition by Fujitsu.